amandamurrizi/CS326-Semester-Project/README.md

 **🎓🧘‍♂️ TaskTrek: A Smart Planner for Student Success & Well-Being**

 **Problem**:
-Students often face issues with sitting down and working on homework, whether it’s due to short attention span, inability to prioritize tasks, or sheer boredom and lack of interest.
-Additionally, students often forgot to take care of themselves when dealing with busy schedules and stress.
-This impacts all aspects of physical health (from sleep, eating and exercise habits, etc.).
+Students often struggle to sit down and complete homework—whether due to short attention spans, difficulty prioritizing tasks, or a lack of motivation and interest.
+Additionally, when overwhelmed by busy schedules and stress, students tend to neglect self-care.
+This can negatively impact physical health, including sleep, nutrition, and exercise habits.

 **Solution**:
-Our application seeks to help solve the reluctance that students face when it comes to completing assignments.
-We aim to create a fun and rewarding experience for completing tasks as well as an interface with tools that can help with focus.
-On the health side, we want to provide a way for students to maintain healthy habits (especially getting enough sleep) and resources they can consult (finding workouts, healthy meals, etc.)
+Our application aims to addresses the reluctance students face when completing assignments by creating a fun, rewarding, and focused work environment.
+We aim to support academic productivity with tools that boost focus and engagement, while also encouraging healthy lifestyle habits—especially sleep.
+The platform will also offer resources for workouts, healthy meals, and overall wellness.

 **Key Features**:
 - Weekly planner interface
-- To-do list with physical representation when you complete something
+- To-do list with visual feedback for task completion
 - Pomodoro timer
-- Achievement completion and reward system
+- Achievement tracking and reward system
-- Daily tracker for healthy habits
+- Daily habit tracker to promote well-being

 **Why this Project?**
-As students for several years ourselves, we hope to create a project that we ourselves would use in order to tackle the projects and homework that we have and maintain healthy habits along the way.
-It can be really difficult to work in a timely manner and be motivated enough to get tasks done as well as keep yourself on a healthy regimen, so students all over should have a platform that helps them overcome these issues to decrease their stress.
+As students ourselves, we wanted to build something we would genuinely use—an app to help us stay on top of coursework while maintaining healthy habits.
+Balancing motivation, deadlines, and self-care is a challenge for students everywhere.
+TaskTrek aims to reduce stress and empower users to stay productive and priortize their wellbeing.

 **👥 Team Roles & Contributions – TaskTrek**